Preparing for Your Exit

 If you are like the majority of business owners, you will only be able to answer “yes” to a few of these questions.
 If you are going to successfully exit your business, though, you must be able to say “yes” to each and every one of the questions listed above.

 The next three The Exit Planning Navigator® issues will discuss the advantages and disadvantages of various exit paths, such as transferring ownership to children, selling to key employees and selling to an outside third party.
 Understanding these paths will help you in formulating the timing and details of your Exit Plan.

 Subsequent issues of The Exit Planning Navigator® discuss all aspects of Exit Planning.
-If you have questions, please contact Kevin Short, Managing Director (firstname.lastname@example.org).
+If you have questions, please contact Kevin Short, Managing Partner & CEO (firstname.lastname@example.org).

 1 Feldman, Dr. Stanley J. and Winsby, Roger, “Financial Service Needs of Established Business Owners: The Size and Demographics of a Wealthy Underserved Market,” Axiom Valuation Solutions, formerly bizownerHQ.